PooyaRezaee/TextDad/README.md

 ```
 ## TODO
 - [ ] Enable feture new window in menu bar File
-- [ ] Fix Problem put in newline in "Tools/Put/Date or Time"
+- [ ] Fix Problem put newline in "Tools/Put/Date or Time"
 - [ ] Change Them without restart programm
 - [ ] Add New Feture or Fix other problem in Programm